Things to Know Before You Visit Madagascar

 Before I went to Madagascar all I really knew about were the lemurs.

 But the country has so much more to offer.
-There are beautiful beaches, unique culture, amazing food, wonderful scenery and so many adventures to be had.
+There are beautiful beaches (Mosy Iranja – wow), unique culture, amazing food, wonderful scenery and so many adventures to be had.
 Not to mention all the other amazing animals like whale sharks, dolphins, Omura’s whales, humpback whales, chameleons and fossas!

-I’ll be writing a post about some of the best things to see and do in Madagascar soon, so watch this space…
+I’ve written about the best things to see and do in Madagascar here.

 Group tour Madagascar